rmauger/mORS/README.md

 ## Known bugs:
   * Not identifying roman numerals if appearing with a paragraph & subparagraph (e.g. "(d)(A)(i)" or "(C)(i)(I)")
   * Heights of sections may not be correct if resizing window horizontally (can fix with "collapse all")
   * Stylesheets don't update/stay right on non-active page when changing Oregon Law source (can fix by refreshing page or "remove stylesheet" + "add stylesheet")
-  * Formatting of division heights doesn't work when stylesheet is removed

 ## Planned features:
-  * TODO: #11 Redo how collapse works to avoid resizing issues.
-  * TODO: #15 reorganize code in background & popup.js
-  * TODO: #14 run promises in background.js from popup.js (or use messages to simplify)
+  * Bug Fix TODO: #14 run promises in background.js from popup.js (or use messages to simplify)
+  * TODO: #18 create more useful display for error messages within popup.html
+  * TODO: #22 Add options for default on expand all/collapse all & show burnt secs